InseeFrLab/ssphub/README.md

 Rscript scripts/2_translate.R 2023_doremifasol
 ```

 Have a careful check with the proposed translated webpage.
 The automated translation often
 adds a backslash or "-" at some spots that creates bugs when rendering the website.
-For example : - `description: | -` for `description: |` - `{{\< fa brands github >}}` for `{{< fa brands github >}}` - Markdown table structure contains many whitespace and ---
+For example :

+- `description: | -` for `description: |` - `{{\< fa brands github >}}` for `{{< fa brands github >}}`
+- Markdown table structure contains many whitespace and ---

 The translate programm removes some issues but not all.
 It deletes all "\", multiple spaces and multiple "----".
 But some ENTER remain, and it doesn't translate categories of listing.
 A careful look is needed :

-- listing categories in the YAML part must be translated
+- listing categories in the YAML part must be translated.
 - inside Qmd table to ensure that a row is always coded in 1 line of code.

 ### Publish